MeteoSwiss/opendata/README.md

 <!-- We keep interested parties and users up to date on our plans and changes:
 - Register here for [our mailing list](...). -->

-## Understanding MeteoSwiss' Open Data products
+## Understanding MeteoSwiss' Open Data
-The data of each Open Data product listed below has documentation on what it represents, its models, abstractions and terminology.
+The documentation of each Open Data product listed below explains what the data represents, its models, abstractions and terminology.

-### Ground-based Measurements
+### A Ground-based Measurements
 | # | Open Data product | generated | integrated | accessible |
 |:-----:|:-----|:-----:|:-----:|:-----:|
 | A1 | [Automatic weather stations – Measured values](https://github.com/MeteoSwiss/opendata-ground-based-measurements/blob/main/README.md#1-automatic-weather-stations-measured-values) | :green_circle: | :yellow_circle: | :yellow_circle: |